 At Nissan, following the discovery of nonconformities in the final vehicle inspection process at vehicle assembly plants in Japan, we were determined to ensure that such a thing could never happen again.
-Accordingly, in fiscal 2018, an overhaul of compliance checks were carried out and some monitoring items were defined.
-In fiscal 2019, compliance office and relevant functions started to monitor those items periodically twice a year.
-In fiscal 2019, comprehensive compliance checks for affiliate companies in Japan was undertaken and no relevant findings were identified.
-This project will be expanded to overseas entities in fiscal 2020.
+Accordingly, in fiscal 2018, an overhaul of compliance checks were carried out, and since fiscal 2019, Global Compliance Office and relevant functions monitor those items periodically twice a year.